apollographql/apollo-client/docs/source/api/react/testing.md

 <tr>
 <td>

-###### `silenceWarnings`
+###### `showWarnings`

 `boolean`
 </td>
 <td>

 When a request fails to match a mock, a warning is logged to the console to indicate the mismatch.
-Set this to `true` to silence these warnings.
+Set this to `false` to silence these warnings.

 The default value is `false`.